 ‘You’re right.
 I’m sorry.
 Please thank your boss for letting me use it.
 You must be very convincing.’

 ‘Yeah well, moving on…’ Her biscuit broke off and drowned in the hot tea.
-‘You may have even less time than a minute invisible because your brain isn’t fully formed yet.’
+‘You may have less than a minute because your brain isn’t fully formed yet.’

 Did she just call me stupid?

 ‘So, the side effects are,’